scyfar/scydventure/CONTRIBUTING.md

    - This changelog is player facing, not technical
    - The markers are important as these are used in the GitHub action to extract the information
-   - There may already be a changelog present with a `NEXT` version for the pack.
-This must be used and the version changed to the actual release version.
-This changelog may not be complete.
+   - There may already be a changelog present with a `NEXT` version for the pack which must be used and the version must be changed to the actual release version
+   - The existing changelog may not be complete and must be completed
+   - The changes must be manually staged with Git

 6. Run the [release script](scripts/release.py)

    - The `<git_tag>` argument will be the new version and must follow the format `<pack-version>_<minecraft-version>_<loader-name>`
-   - The `<new_draft_version>` is the version that will be set for the next iteration and is usually a `-draft` version
+   - The `<new_draft_version>` is the version that will be set for the next iteration

 > [!NOTE]
 > The release type is determined from the Git tag name.